 Part way up the hill from Tooting Bec towards Wandsworth Common.
 The church is by Anthony Salvin from 1854-55.
 The tower and north transept were added by Benjamin Ferrey in 1860.
 He widened the north aisle in 1889.
 The south aisle that had been widened in 1893 is now divided off as a hall.
 The wall paintings of 1906-13 by Richard Castle are awaiting restoration.

 This church originated as a small chapel of 1710-1714, it was lengthened and a north aisle added in 1768 by J.J.
 Kirby.
 The west front and south aisle came in 1805, designed by Robert Browne.
 A mausoleum by Benjamin Ferrey was added east of the east end in 1850-51.
 In 1884 the current east end was added and the south aisle rebuilt by Henry Stock.

-The ancient parish church of Merton, in a large churchyard in the old village.
-The exterior was refaced and new aisles (north Benjamin Ferrey 1856, south F. Digweed 1856).
-The core of the building is a norman nave and 13th century chancel.
+The ancient parish church of Merton, it is in a large churchyard in the old village.
+The exterior was refaced and new aisles (north – Benjamin Ferrey 1856, south – F. Digweed 1856).
+The core of the building is a Norman nave and 13th-century chancel.
 The arch into the vicarage is of c.1175 and came from Merton Priory.

 The nave is by Thomas Cundy II from 1846-47, the spire was completed in 1864 and rebuilt in 1955.
 The chancel and porches were added by Benjamin Ferrey in 1866-78.
 The images below are from late 2014.
 Late on 26 January 2023, the church caught fire (cause unknown) and is currently a burnt-out shell.
 The remains are stable, but its future is unknown as of January 2023.
 The set of post-fire images further down, were taken on 31 January 2023.